Ride Etiquette

 On a shallow descent, the front rider should keep pedaling to avoid those behind having to brake.

 Narrow and/or steep descents can be dangerous.
-The group should spread out and ride in single file, with the leading rider reducing their speed if needed to keep things safe.
+The group should spread out and ride in single file (single out), with the leading rider reducing their speed if needed to keep things safe.
 Regroup afterwards.

 No one gets left behind: If someone is struggling, ease up.
 Let the ride leader know if you need to stop or leave the group.
 Consider having a lanterne rouge in a group to check no-one is left behind.

-Ride in formation: Two abreast when safe, single file on narrow or busy roads.
+Ride in formation: Two abreast (if you’re comfortable doing that) when safe, single file on narrow or busy roads.
 Outside riders ease off to slot in when singling out.
+Riders should be aware of the position of other riders within the group and ride accordingly.
+Look ahead or at the rider in front of you.

-Group size: Ideally 6 riders, but no more than 8 riders per group.
+Group size: Ideally 6 riders, generally no more than the BC recommendation of 8 riders max per group.
 Know your group size!

 4. Common Calls & Signals